pyrech/Layout-PHP/README.md

     echo $layout2->render($content);

+If you want to insert a custom element in the head part, you must use the second way (see above) and call the addElement method :

+    $layout->addElement('<!--Your html comment-->');

 Pyrech\Layout can be implemented in any PHP framework or can be used in a simple structure.
+Available via composer : pyrech/layout